discretize/discretize-guides/guides/cc-distribution/index.md

 </Tabs>

 <Divider text="What now?"/>
-### Continue reading how you can use consumable items in fractals and help breaking the Defiance bar with them [here](/guides/fractal-basics) or if you already read that we recommend taking a look at group compositions and what is the meta for organized groups and PuGs [here](guides/meta-explained)
+### We recommend taking a look at group compositions and what is the meta for organized groups and PuGs [here](guides/meta-explained).